 Grapholita moths are widely distributed in China's major peach and nectarine production regions and are important pests of nectarine and peach.
-Eggs laid in the stem end depression of fruit are likely to remain during the packing house processes.
+Eggs laid in the stem end depression of fruit are likely to remain during the packinghouse processes.
 Larvae of Grapholita moths may penetrate stonefruit and feed internally.
 Immature fruit infested early would drop or show obvious symptoms.
-However, fruit infested late may escape detection during packing houses procedures.
+However, late fruit infestation late may escape detection during packinghouses procedures.
 This information supports a likelihood estimate for importation of 'moderate'.

-As indicated above, the likelihood of distribution for G. molesta assessed here would be the same as that for G. molesta for stonefruit from New Zealand (Biosecurity Australia 2006b) and the USA (California, Idaho, Oregon and Washington) (Biosecurity Australia 2010b), and for apples from New Zealand (Biosecurity Australia 2006a) and China (Biosecurity Australia 2010a).
+The likelihood of distribution for G. molesta assessed here would be the same as that for G. molesta for stonefruit from New Zealand (Biosecurity Australia 2006b) and the USA (California, Idaho, Oregon and Washington) (Biosecurity Australia 2010b), and for apples from New Zealand (Biosecurity Australia 2010a).
 It is considered that G. funebrana would have the same likelihood of distribution that is Moderate.